shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 But it was *painful*.
 The skin peeling moved up her back, tormenting her sensitive nerves, and pulling at her new orange fur.
 It wasn’t even in a place she could lick easily.
 She howled silently.

 The orange fur advanced down her arms, slightly changing their proportions, and flinging her finger tips back into her fluffy hand paws.
 She drove her fists into her legs to try and quell the pain in her neck, but instead found a new pain: several sharp knives stabbing her thighs.
-She pulled her hands back, howling silently in pain.
+She pulled her hands back, whimpering.

 Her old wolf skin hung from the back of her head, as the hairs were pulled out one by one as it peeled itself off her scalp.
 Then, as if taking off a mask, her face peeled off, starting at her forward, reaching down around her eye sockets, and down her nose.
 Her muzzle snapped back into her face, leaving her old skin feeling like a wet rag on her nose.
-Her new jaw was full of teeth just as sharp.
+Her new jaw was full of teeth even sharper than before.
 Finally, with her cheeks peeling off in one last painful burst, she was free of her old wolf skin.

-She shrieked in disgust as she shook violently to get her old skin off.
+The old wolf skin hung limply on top of her head.
+She shrieked in disgust as she shook violently to get it off.
 But it was as if her muscles didn’t know how.
 She just awkwardly shook her head back and forth instead.
 Finally, she gingerly picked up the skin by the nose and flipped it over her head, jumping to the other side of the room as it landed.

 Her heart beat rapidly as she assessed her new condition.
 Using a mirror, she found that her face was much smaller, and oranger, with a white muzzle.
 Her green eyes glowed even in the night’s darkness.
 Red hair flowed from her head to her shoulders, where her orange-striped arms attached.
-She had white gloves, and a strange arrangement of knuckles, with no claws?
+She had white furry gloves, and a strange arrangement of knuckles, with no claws?
 Ah, there were claws, just hidden.

 The rest of her body was all orange.
 Surely, there’s such a thing as an orange wolf, right?
 Just because she’s smaller than before, orange, and have feet that can fit into a cat’s boots, doesn't mean she’s a cat, right?